-The Phillipa Hogan School of Dance provides a variety of classes teaching RAD Ballet, ISTD Tap and Modern Theatre Dance and Contemporary Dance to 400 pupils from ages 2 ½ years to adults.
+The Phillipa Hogan School of Dance offers RAD Ballet and Contemporary Dance to 400 pupils ranging in age from 2 ½ years to adult.

 Phillipa and her staff also choreograph and organise full scale dance productions for her pupils, her most recent, Danse Entrée & Coppelia at the Ben Travers Theatre, Charterhouse.

 Talented and gifted pupils are offered additional training classes and are encouraged to audition for vocational dance schools and their Associate Dance Programmes.
-Pupils have been successful in gaining places with the Royal Ballet School Junior and Mid Associate Programmes, London Junior Ballet, Surrey Ballet Masters, Contemporary Dance UK, Zambezi Dance Company, One Youth Dance, Elmhurst Ballet School, the Urdang Academy, London Studio Centre and Tring Park School for the Performing Arts.
+Pupils have been successful in gaining places with the Royal Ballet School Junior and Mid Associate Programme, Tring Park Associate Programme, London Junior Ballet, Surrey Ballet Masters, Ballet Boost, Contemporary Dance UK, Zambezi Dance Company, One Youth Dance, Elmhurst Ballet School, the Urdang Academy, London Studio Centre and Tring Park School for the Performing Arts.

-Her pupils have gone on to dance with the Royal Ballet Company, in West End productions of Billy Elliott, Chitty Chitty Bang Bang, Charlie and the Chocolate Factory, School of Rock and Annie Junior; with the National Youth Ballet, London Children’s Ballet, English Youth Ballet, and Surrey Youth Ballet; with the English National Ballet and Royal Ballet Summer Schools.
+Her pupils have gone on to dance with the Royal Ballet Company, in West End productions of Les Misérables, Billy Elliott, Chitty Chitty Bang Bang, Charlie and the Chocolate Factory, School of Rock and Annie Junior; with the National Youth Ballet, London Children’s Ballet, English Youth Ballet, and Surrey Youth Ballet; with the English National Ballet, Royal Ballet and Rambert Summer Schools.